ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 Curriculum is the academic content of a specific school course or program.
 Within this are relevant subjects that are deemed pre-requisites for the student's chosen course or program.

 ### Section
+<a name="blocksections"></a>
 Sections are instances of subjects.
 Each section is a unique combination of a subject, teacher, timeslot, and room.
 No two sections of the same subject can have the same teacher, the same timeslot nor use the same room.

 Sections are assigned to students during the pre-enrollment phase, when the list of subjects and schedules are finalized.

-Block sections are groups of sections that are defined to assist in section assignment.
+** Block sections ** are groups of sections that are defined to assist in section assignment.
 Block sections are defined prior to pre-enrollment.
 Instead of having to assign subjects and sections to students, a block section may be used to assign a preselected set of sections to students.

 #### Section Creation